jelte/blizzard-api/readme.md

 Todo
 ----

-- Have the Api return Call specific responses. when calling getGuild you should get a Guild object as response. when calling getItem you should get a Item object as response
 - Add more error handling.
 Currently only the "correct" usage of the api is supported.
+- Have the Api return Call specific responses. when calling getGuild you should get a Guild object as response. when calling getItem you should get a Item object as response
 - Add more unit tests
+- Document Http Adapters

 Contributing Developers
 -----------------------